websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/consuming-apis/api-headers-reference.md

 ## `Accept-Language`

 Indicates which language the response content should be returned in, for resources containing content translated into multiple languages.
+(See also [`X-Accept-All-Languages`](#x-accept-all-languages).)

 ### Valid Options